 Alexa streams music from Amazon Music.
 There is a good library available for free but you can also pay extra for the unlimited package.
-You can sign up for a 30 day free trial which might be helpful if you have specific musical tastes!
+You can free trial which might be helpful if you have specific musical tastes!

 - There are a myriad of alternatives.
 A number of music apps such as Spotify are available on all sorts of devices that can be set to play a pre-set playlist wherever you want it.